VCCT-PROG7312-2025-G1/MunicipalityApp-ST10263496-NicholasPhillips/MunicipalityApp/README.md

 ## Data Structures in Service Request Status

-To achieve efficient organisation and retrieval, `StatusReportWindow` uses indexes built by `Services/ServiceRequestIndex.cs` over in-memory issues from `Data/IssueRepository.cs`.
+To achieve efficient organisation and retrieval, `StatusReportPage` (the Status Report page in the main Frame) uses indexes built by `Services/ServiceRequestIndex.cs` over in-memory issues from `Data/IssueRepository.cs`.

 - **Binary Search Tree (BST)** (`DataStructures/BinarySearchTree.cs`)
   - Keyed by `Guid Id` for O(log N) average lookups when searching requests by unique identifier.